-This paper was commissioned by MasterCard Foundation.
-The opinions, findings, and conclusions stated herein are those of the authors and do not necessarily reflect those of the Foundation.
+This paper was prepared for the Mastercard Foundation report, Secondary Education in Africa: Preparing Youth for the Future of Work.
+The opinions, findings, and conclusions stated herein are those of the authors and do not necessarily reflect those of Mastercard Foundation.